LazyBoot/StartIT/README.md

-# StartIT
+# Nothing to see here.
-Start IT Kurs
+Move along.